PinRec: Unified Generative Retrieval for Pinterest Recommender Systems: Abstract

 \section{Abstract}

-Generative retrieval methods utilize generative sequential modeling techniques, such as transformers, to generate candidate items for recommender systems.
-These methods have demonstrated promising results in academic benchmarks, surpassing traditional retrieval models like two-tower architectures.
-However, current generative retrieval methods lack the scalability required for industrial recommender systems, and they are insufficiently flexible to satisfy the multiple metric requirements of modern systems.
+Generative retrieval methods employ sequential modeling techniques, like transformers, to generate candidate items for recommender systems.
+These methods have demonstrated promising results in academic benchmarks, surpassing traditional retrieval models such as two-tower architectures.
+However, a key limitation is that current approaches require a separate model for each product surface, as building a unified model that accommodates the different business needs of various surfaces has proven challenging.
+Furthermore, existing methods often fail to capture the evolution of user interests over a sequence, focusing instead on only predicting the next item.

-This paper introduces \pinrec, a novel generative retrieval model developed for applications at Pinterest. \pinrec \ utilizes outcome-conditioned generation, enabling modelers to specify how to balance various outcome metrics, such as the number of saves and clicks, to effectively align with business goals and user exploration.
-Additionally, \pinrec \ incorporates multi-token generation to enhance output diversity while optimizing generation.
-Our experiments demonstrate that \pinrec \ can successfully balance performance, diversity, and efficiency, delivering a significant positive impact such as +2\% sitewide clicks and +4\% search repins.
-This paper marks a significant milestone in generative retrieval, as it presents, to our knowledge, the first rigorous study on implementing generative retrieval at the scale of Pinterest.
+This paper introduces \pinrec, a novel unified generative retrieval model for all of Pinterest’s recommendation surfaces, including home feed, search, and related pins. \pinrec is pretrained on user activity sequences aggregated across surfaces, then fine-tuned for each surface using that surface’s impression data.
+This pretraining–fine-tuning approach enables a single unified model while still adapting to the needs of individual surfaces.
+To better align recommendations with surface-specific business goals, \pinrec incorporates a novel outcome-conditioned generation mechanism that targets different outcomes for each surface, which further enhances the impact of fine-tuning.
+Our experiments show that \pinrec balances performance, diversity, and efficiency, delivering significant gains such as +4\% increase in search saves.
+To our knowledge, this paper presents the first rigorous study of a unified generative retrieval model built and deployed at Pinterest scale, marking a significant milestone in the field.